-An Activity can be used in Pega 7 to process a HTML Rule and send the resulting content to a web browser.
+An Activity in Pega 7 can be used to process a HTML Rule and send the resulting content to a web browser.
 This is known in Pega as stream processing.
-The Activity is accessed with a HTTP request using a URL.
+This post shows how to create a Pega 7 activity to show HTML page that is accessible from a web browser with a URL.

 - Create new HTML Rule

-- Create an Activity to Process HTML Rule using Show-HTML Method
+- Create Pega 7 Activity to Show HTML Page Using Show-HTML Method

-- Access the Activity from a Web Browser
+- Access Pega 7 Activity to Show HTML Page from a Web Browser

 1 Create new HTML Rule